a-b-street/abstreet/docs/design/maps.md

 - no loop lanes (same src and dst endpt)... but what about cul-de-sacs then?
 - associated lanes
 	- parking lane or bus stop without driving lane
+- all turns renderable by draw_full (making thick polygon can fail)

 ## Border nodes